lfit/releng-docs/docs/environment-overview.rst

 Environment Overview
 ####################

-Projects coming to The Linux Foundation (LF) for Continuous Integregration (CI) services are generally given a similar infrastructure to the rest of our other projects unless there is a good reason to deviate from this configuration.
+Projects coming to The Linux Foundation (LF) for Continuous Integration (CI) services are generally given a similar infrastructure to the rest of our other projects unless there is a good reason to deviate from this configuration.